spitschan/IlluminationSpectraDataset/README.md

 ##### Citation

-If you use this code or data set, please cite it as Spitschan, Aguirre, Brainard & Sweeney, *Variation of outdoor illumination as a function of solar elevation and light pollution*.
+If you use this code or data set, please cite it as

+Spitschan M, Aguirre GK, Brainard DH %amp; Sweeney AM (2016).
+Variation of outdoor illumination as a function of solar elevation and light pollution. *Scientific Reports 6*, 26756. [doi:10.1038/srep26756](https://dx.doi.org/doi:10.1038/srep26756).

 ##### Clone the repository